How to Password Protect Pages, Keynote, & Numbers Documents on iPad & iPhone

 Here’s how to use this great feature on any platform offered by Apple, whether you’re using Pages, Numbers, or Keynote in iOS, iCloud, or on a Mac.

-Set a Password for iWork Documents in Pages, Numbers, or Keynote for iOS
+How to Set a Password for iWork Documents in Pages, Numbers, or Keynote for iOS on iPad and iPhone

 Every iWork app in iOS allows document-specific password protection, here’s how to use this security feature on the iPad or iPhone: